GabrielHelm/SWARC_Group_B/arc42/arc42-template-EN.md

 - **Front-End Development**: React has been chosen for its component-based architecture, enhancing the responsiveness and scalability of the user interface.
 - **Back-End Development**: Node.js is selected for its non-blocking I/O model, ensuring efficient handling of concurrent user requests.
 - **Data Storage**: MongoDB, a NoSQL database, is chosen for its flexibility in handling diverse data types and scalability.
+- **Authentication and Authorization**: LDAP is selected for its hierarchical structure, lightweight footprint and scalability.

 ## Cloud-Based Infrastructure
-- The application will be deployed on AWS, supporting scalability, high availability, and robust security features essential for protecting sensitive educational data.
+The application will be deployed on AWS, supporting scalability, high availability, and robust security features essential for protecting sensitive educational data.

 ## Microservices Architecture
-- Adopting a microservices architecture enhances scalability and maintainability.
+Adopting a microservices architecture enhances scalability and maintainability.
 It allows individual modules like Student Management and Course Management to be developed, deployed, and scaled independently.

 ## API-First Approach
-- An API-first design facilitates integration with existing systems like the Student Information System and Financial Management System, ensuring seamless data exchange and integration with third-party services.
+An API-first design facilitates integration with existing systems like the Student Information System and Financial Management System, ensuring seamless data exchange and integration with third-party services.

 ## Responsive Web Design
-- To accommodate the diverse range of devices used by students and faculty, the application is designed to be responsive across desktops, tablets, and mobile devices.
+To accommodate the diverse range of devices used by students and faculty, the application is designed to be responsive across desktops, tablets, and mobile devices.

 ## Scalable Reporting and Analytics Module
-- The architecture includes a scalable solution for reporting and analytics, capable of handling large volumes of data and providing real-time insights.
+The architecture includes a scalable solution for reporting and analytics, capable of handling large volumes of data and providing real-time insights.

 ## Automated Testing and CI/CD
-- The project incorporates automated testing and CI/CD pipelines to maintain high code quality, streamline the development process, and reduce the risk of bugs or downtime.
+The project incorporates automated testing and CI/CD pipelines to maintain high code quality, streamline the development process, and reduce the risk of bugs or downtime.

 <div style="page-break-after: always;"></div>